dave-luna/Compact-Firefox-UI/README.md

 ### Supported Version(s)

-- Firefox 98.0.2
+- Firefox 117.0
-- Windows 10 (default or dark theme)
+- Windows 11 (default or dark theme)

+The above configuration is what I run it with personally, and I try to keep up to date.
+It should work for many older versions though, and hopefully for future versions without the need for constant adjustments.

 ## Further images